Larouex/IoTC-OPCUA-Server-Basic/README.md

 Save the file and you can ignore the "LocalSecrets" section.

 ### I don't want to use Key Vault!
-If you are working locally and do not want to implement the security and awesomeness of Key Vault, then go ahead and set "UseKeyVault" to false.
-Copy all our your SaS key values from the Admin, Device Connection page in IoT Central...
+If you are working locally and do not want to implement the security and awesomeness of Key Vault, then go ahead and set "UseKeyVault" to false and fillout the section "LocalSecrets" with all our your SaS key values from the Admin, Device Connection page in IoT Central...

 ````json
 {